Shortugai

-Shortugai (Shortughai), in Darqad District of northern Afghanistan, was a trading colony of the Indus Valley civilization (or Harappan Civilization) established around 2000 BC on the Oxus river (Amu Darya) near the lapis lazuli mines.
+Shortugai (Shortughai), in Darqad District of northern Afghanistan, was a trading colony of the Indus Valley Civilization (or Harappan Civilization) established around 2000 BC on the Oxus river (Amu Darya) near the lapis lazuli mines.
 It is considered to be the northernmost settlement of the Indus Valley Civilization.
-According to Bernard Sergent, "not one of the standard characteristics of the Harappan cultural complex is missing from it".

 Trading post

 The IVC site at Shortugai was a trading post of Harappan times and it seems to be connected with lapis lazuli mines located in the surrounding area.
 It also might have connections with tin trade (found at Afghanistan) and camel trade, along with other Afghan valuables.
 There are archaeologists who raise the issue of the absence of coinage and of an agreed decipherment despite the extensive trade networks controlled and operated by the settlement.

 Excavation site

 Excavation site consists of two hills called "Site A" and "Site B" by the excavators.
-One of these site was the ancient IVC town, the other one was the citadel.
+One of these sites was the ancient IVC town, the other one was the citadel.
 Each of these is about 2 hectares large.